Mens Ballet Slipper Socks

 By strengthening the feet muscles, a "banana feet" dancer will no more press back or roll into his/her joints, but he/she will gain the support demanded so as to no more go over the pointe, but to maintain lovely straight lines.

 The first thought may be to choose a Hard or a Super Hard shank model to keep you supported.
 WRONG!
 As hyperextension is a natural condition of the very flexible body, the feet will continue to make that curve, so a hard shank will only create a gap between the feet and the shoe.
-Whereas a Medium and pliable shank (f.e. shank FM by Russian Pointe, ProFlex model by Grishko, Soft shank by Gaynor Mindens, model Eurostretch by Bloch, etc) will help the foot to not come off of the sole.
-Another significant part, the box of the shoe, hasn't to be very long, as you won't be able to come back.
+Whereas a Medium and pliable shank (f.e. shank FM by Russian Pointe, ProFlex model by Grishko, Soft shank by Gaynor Mindens, model Eurostretch by Bloch, etc) will help the foot not to come off of the sole.
+Another significant part, the box of the shoe, don't need to be very long, as you won't be able to come back.

 2. Also, there are dancers that sew elastics even over the vamp of the box, too, to gain more support.